 I had my daughter Sania at the young age of 17.
 I graduated high school and as a teenage mom was determined to live a healthier lifestyle that wasn’t restricted by a poor mentality (which was my reality growing up).
-I was on the right track by finding a great full-time job with benefits, being able to afford and move into a great apartment.
+I was on the right track by finding a great full-time job with benefits, being able to afford and move into a great apartment for once in a great neighborhood.

 Within a year our realities changed.
-Sania’s heath began to deteriorate and her condition impacted my ability to commit to just about everything.
+Sania’s health began to deteriorate and her condition impacted my ability to commit to just about everything.
 Full time employment included.

 Life as a special needs mom became emotionally taxing, challenging and painful.
 To make matters worst, test after test and a visiting high number of specialists didn’t produce a diagnosis.
 No one could determine what was wrong with her.